memgraph/docs/mage/query-modules/python/convert.md

 ### `str2object(string)`

-Inline function that converts the input string to a object the string represents, using pythons `json.dumps` function.
+An inline function that converts the input string to an object the string represents using Python's `json.dumps` function.

 #### Input:

 - `string: string` ➡ input string that is converted,.

 #### Output:

-- `mgp.Any` ➡ since the function is inline, the output is not named, and can be of various data types, depending of the content of the string.
+- `mgp.Any` ➡ since the function is inline, the output is not named, and can be of various data types, depending on the content of the string.

 #### Usage: